Richard Dreyfuss: 1975–1995: Career stardom and acclaim

 In 1989, Dreyfuss reunited with Spielberg on Always, a remake of A Guy Named Joe in which he co-starred with Holly Hunter, and reunited with his Close Encounters co-star Teri Garr for the comedy Let It Ride.
-He had a starring role opposite Bill Murray in the 1991 comedy What About Bob?, as a psychiatrist driven to insanity by a particularly obsessive new patient.
+In 1990, after three pictures with Disney, Dreyfuss/James Productions, a company owned by Richard Dreyfuss and Judith James got a new production deal with Touchstone Pictures.
+He had a starring role opposite Bill Murray in the 1991 comedy What About Bob?, as a psychiatrist driven to insanity by a particularly obsessive new patient as a byproduct of the new deal.
 That same year, Dreyfuss produced and starred as Georges Picquart in Prisoner of Honor, an HBO movie about the historical Dreyfus Affair.
 In 1994, he participated in the historic Papal Concert to Commemorate the Shoah at the Vatican in the presence of Pope John Paul II, Rav Elio Toaff, chief rabbi of Rome, and Oscar Luigi Scalfaro, President of the Italian Republic.
 He recited Kaddish as part of a performance of Leonard Bernstein's Third Symphony with the Royal Philharmonic Orchestra under the baton of Gilbert Levine.
 The event was broadcast worldwide.
 Dreyfuss received his second Oscar nomination for his performance as Glenn Holland in Mr. Holland's Opus (1995).
 Since then, he has continued working in movies, television and the stage.
 In 2001–2002, he played Max Bickford in the television drama The Education of Max Bickford.
 In 2004, he appeared in the revival of Sly Fox on Broadway (opposite Eric Stoltz, René Auberjonois, Bronson Pinchot and Elizabeth Berkley).